Next.js Integration Guide

 3

-Drop the widget into your root layout so it loads on every page
+Drop the widget into your root layout — server-rendered, client-side initialization

-• The widget is an ES module — it has to be loaded with `<script type="module">`.
-Next.js's `<Script>` component doesn't support type="module", so use a raw `<script>` with dangerouslySetInnerHTML
+• The widget is an ES module — it must be loaded with `<script type="module">`.
+Next.js's built-in `<Script>` component doesn't support type="module", so use a raw `<script>` with dangerouslySetInnerHTML

-• Place it at the end of `<body>`, after children, so it never blocks first paint
+• Place it at the end of `<body>`, after {children}, so it never blocks first paint or hydration

-• The default `trigger: "auto"` and styling come from the dashboard — you only need apiKey here
+• The default `trigger: "auto"` and styling come from the dashboard — you only need apiKey in init()

 export default function RootLayout({